silverfoxy/DetectOSViaRDP/README.md

 * By changing the marker image we can detect other operating systems.
 (XP and 2003 are currently tested and available within this repo)

 # Manually Testing your setup
-## Copy Detected Images to Another Directory To Visually Test
+## Copy Detected Images to Another Directory for Visual Verification
 copyselected.sh iplistxp.txt images images-xp
 * **iplistxt.txt**
 * **images**